So, you’re having a baby?

 An initial interview (or consultation) is always free.
 Call or email me to see if a birth doula could be right for you.

-I am a labor and birth doula in Portland, Oregon.
+I am a labor and birth doula and childbirth educator in Portland, Oregon.

 I act as a guide, helping you navigate the birth process.